Manor and Park Opening Times

 You will then asked to give details of you symptoms so that you can be seen by the most appropriate clinician.
 The Reception team have spent many months training in the skills of Triage.
 They will ask you questions based upon your symptoms and use the template compiled and ratified by the GP’s to book you to be assessed and treated by the most appropriate clinician.
 Please note that THIS IS NOT ALWAYS A GP.

 From Monday 16th July 2018 no appointments for morning surgery will be taken over the phone.
 If you need to see a clinician please attend either of the Surgery’s where you will be seen in order of attendance.
-The drop in clinic closes at 9.30am, if you arrive after this time you will not be seen, you will be offered the next available appointment or asked to attend the drop in clinic on the following day.
+The drop in clinic closes at 9.30am, however it may be closed earlier if all the appointments have been taken, if you arrive after this time you will not be seen, you will be offered the next available appointment or asked to attend the drop in clinic on the following day.

 Afternoon GP clinics